-Bernard Magrez to use drones in Bordeaux vineyards
+Bernard Magrez is to roll out newly-developed vineyard drones in his four classified Bordeaux estates.

 Magrez will use the drones at the classified estates Pape Clement, La Tour Carnet, Fombrauge and Haut Peyraguay, before eventually extending them to his entire portfolio of Bordeaux properties, and those in the south of France.